-- 4. The faculty will evaluate each student according to course, level and/or terminal objectives. - 5.
-Prerequisite courses must be successfully passed with a grade of "C" in order to continue with either the ASN program of study or PN Certificate program. - 6.
-Students wishing to contest a grade must follow the nursing department chain of command (posted in Canvas) and bring the issue to the supervising faculty within 14 days of the exam/assignment.
+Core liberal arts nursing courses must be successfully passed with a grade of "C" in order to continue with either the ASN program of study or PN Certificate program.
+Students wishing to contest a grade must bring their concern to the course faculty within 48 hours of the exam/assignment posted grade.
 Contested grades will be addressed by faculty and amended or confirmed as indicated.